 What restraints do not provide you with is an endless protection for your client relationships.
-They merely provide a brief period of time, usually between three months and one year, in which you should actively seek to consolidate your client relationships while the ex employee is “restrained” from contacting or having dealings with those clients.
+They merely provide a brief period of time, usually between three months and one year, in which you should actively seek to consolidate your client relationships while the ex-employee is “restrained” from contacting or having dealings with these clients.

-After the period of restraint ends all bets off and there is nothing legally (with the exception of confidentiality issues) to prevent the employee from pursuing your client.
+After the period of restraint ends all bets are off and there is nothing legally (with the exception of confidentiality issues) to prevent the employee from pursuing your clients.

 The Courts start with the premise that all restraints of trade are prima facie unlawful unless they are reasonable.
 Basically, the Courts are reluctant to stop people from earning a living using their skills and knowledge.
-However, the Courts also recognize that an employer has a legitimate proprietary interest in its client base.
+However, the Courts also recognise that an employer has a legitimate proprietary interest in the client base.
 But to be enforceable a restraint has to be “reasonable”.

 Restraints generally fall into two categories: